K. P. Vivekanand Goud: Political Journey

-Vivekananda contested the 2018 Assembly elections as TRS candidate and won by a margin of 41,500 votes.
+Vivekananda contested the 2018 Assembly elections as TRS candidate and won by a margin of 41,500 votes and in 2023 Elections contested as BRS candidate and won by a huge margin of 85,576 votes.
+He currently represents the Quthbullapur Constituency of Telangana.

 Rules Committee member

 More important is that the way he presented himself in a well mannered and disciplined way in the Assembly, which got him good name and he was appointed Rules Committee member in the Telangana State Assembly.